rlue/ryanlue.com/_posts/2017-03-07-why-are-slugs-called-that.md

 So Where Did It Get Its Name?
 -----------------------------

-The term [has its origins in journalism][times]: whenever a story is written, it’s registered into a system and labeled with a short (< 10-letter) code, along with all the other stories being considered for the day’s publication.
+The term [has its origins in journalism][times]{:target="_blank"}: whenever a story is written, it’s registered into a system and labeled with a short (< 10-letter) code, along with all the other stories being considered for the day’s publication.
 As one <cite>New York Times</cite> editor put it,

 > “Slugs make life easier around the newsroom.
 Instead of saying, ‘Would you
 > please shorten that article about President Obama’s immigration announcement